The United States Of Punk: The best band from every state in America

 Required Listening: Money, Lies, And Media Reels (2017)

-Honorable Mention: Trauma Harness, Doom Town, The Pubes
+Honourable Mention: Trauma Harness, Doom Town, The Pubes

 While Montana’s inclusive-yet-diverse scene allows for plenty of bands with punk influences like the Skoidats and Go Hibiki, it was Billings’ own Coldsnap‑9 who went hard in the paint and played balls-out punk.
 Their mix of snottiness and catchiness was perfect for the late-’90s and early 2000s, taking things both one step angrier than pop-punk and one step more fun than crust or Oi.
 The band may be new to punks outside of Big Sky Country, but their jaunts with Warped Tour have cemented them in Montana punk rock lore.